-If $e$ is a good diagonal, then there is a quadrilateral $Q \subset R$ bounded by $a_3, d, a'_3, e$.
-Gluing $Q$ to itself along the two copies of $a_3$ yields a $(1,1)$--annulus, which must be a cylinder.
+If $e$ is a straight diagonal, then there is a quadrilateral $Q \subset R$ bounded by $a_3, d, a'_3, e$.
+Gluing~$Q$ to itself along the two copies of $a_3$ yields a $(1,1)$--annulus, which must be a cylinder.
 The core curve $\gamma$ of this cylinder is shown in \cref{fig:first_sufficient}.

-We are left with the case where $e$ is a bad diagonal.
-Since $R$ is a good pentagon, $e$ must be the only bad diagonal.
-Therefore, there exists a triangle contained in $R$ with $a_3$ and $d$ as two of its sides, and so $\angle(d, a_3) < \pi$.
+We are left with the case where $e$ is a broken diagonal.
+Since $R$ is an almond pentagon, $e$ must be the only broken diagonal.
+Therefore, there exists a triangle contained in $R$ with $a_3$ and~$d$ as two of its sides, and so $\angle(d, a_3) < \pi$.
 Similarly, we deduce $\angle(d, a'_3) < \pi$.
-Since $a_3$ and $a'_3$ are parallel, a small regular neighbourhood of $d$ within $R$ is a Euclidean parallelogram.
+Since~$a_3$ and~$a'_3$ are parallel, a small regular neighbourhood of $d$ within $R$ is a Euclidean parallelogram.
 This parallelogram forms a cylinder upon gluing the two copies of $a_3$ in $\partial R$; thus there is a cylinder curve $\gamma$ that is parallel to $d$ and contained in $R$ (see \cref{fig:first_sufficient}).

 This completes the proof of the First Triangle Test.